 My number of career experiences is high primarily due to my working both summers and school years, thus creating two jobs per year.
 Also, I have had many semester-long, relevant internships for Graduate school in counseling and in teaching that I learned a great deal from.
 Additionally, the timeframe of completion for a freelance assignment dictates the number of jobs I finish in a year.
-You will see my entire work history, since I started working with children professionally, on my LinkedIn profile, if you so choose to look at it.
+You will see my entire work history, since I started working with children professionally at the age of eighteen, on my LinkedIn profile if you so choose to look at it.
 I believe my experiences are my greatest asset.
 Education, opportunities, and literacy are my keys to success!

 I have worked with students of all ages for thirty years.
 I lived out-of-state, in Florida, for almost sixteen of them.
 While in the Sunshine State, I taught in ECE, Elementary Education, and Secondary Education classrooms during the school year, and always summers.
 I worked for non-profits such as the Sarasota Family YMCA in 2005 and Catholic Charities in 2009.
 Then later, National Measurement and Testing in 2013, where I became published for the first time.
 I enjoyed owning my own side tutoring businesses – both in Florida (2000) and Michigan (2012).
 I believe in authentic learning methodologies and student-centered curriculum that will engage students, implementing Bloom’s Taxonomy and Gardner’s Multiple Intelligences Theory.
 In other words, guiding the student to think critically is to help the student learn the best way they can (and to make the student aware of it for their benefit), so they may thrive and be successful.
 I eventually specialized in ACT Prep, and particularly SAT prep (2002), because of the many changes going on in Education and the emphasis on Standardized Testing.
 Actually, I have been writing curriculum since 1997.
 The first time I taught my own curriculum was in my ninth grade Biology class (1998).
 My wealth of different career experiences has allowed me to become immersed in Education.

 I have developed two programs recently (2016 and 2017) that are skill-building, progressive in difficulty, three-tiered, scaffolding preparation for the ACT and SAT exams.
 I did so freelancing for SkySlate.net.
 My programs are ones that build upon a student’s established prior knowledge and scaffold in progression for each student.
 First of all, the students are assessed to know where their level of comprehension is in Reading, Language, Writing/Essay, and Science.
 The curriculum is of excellent quality.
 The ACT and particularly the SAT are important in a student’s academic career, as society dictates.
 My three goals for these programs?
-That students will problem solve their way through the classroom; that students will apply critical thinking skills across the curriculum; and that students will be ready for the exams that may shape their future.
+Students will problem solve their way through the classroom, students will apply critical thinking skills across the curriculum, and that students will be ready for the exams that may shape their future.